Garfield Ridge, Chicago: Postal service

 The majority of Garfield Ridge is in ZIP Code 60638, but the northeastern portion is in ZIP Code 60632 and the southeastern portion is in ZIP Code 60629.
 The United States Postal Service operates the Clearing Post Office at 5645 South Archer Avenue.

 Education

 Chicago Public Schools operates area public schools.
 K-8 schools serving the community area include Byrne, Hearst, Kinzie, and Mark Twain.
 Kennedy High School serves the community.

 The Roman Catholic Archdiocese of Chicago operates Catholic schools.
+St. Daniel the Prophet is a thriving school located in Garfield Ridge.
 St. Jane de Chantal School is in Garfield Ridge.
 In the 2015–2016 school year, the school had 281 students.
 This figure declined to 272, 245, and then 202 in subsequent school years.
 In total, from circa 2017 to 2020 the student population declined by 92.
 In the 2018–2019 school year it had 202 students and 20 employees, with 14 of them in the faculty.
 The archdiocese stated that the school could stay open if the community raised $357,000, but the community did not do so.